 To the west of the harbour is the Promenade, this gives access to fish rough, rocky and weedy ground.
 There will be some tackle loss but the rough ground attracts all manner of species; wrasse, dogfish and bullhuss are far more common here than in the harbour area.
 There is little tidal flow and the fish can be close in, it is possible to fish this section using smooth (non-grip wire type) weights, an ounce or two can be plenty and weights of this size are cheaper to lose.
 Use a length of line of lower breaking strain than your hook-length or mainline and that should give first allowing you to retrieve the rest of the tackle and any fish.
 Casting distance is not a major consideration so 'power casting' with the risk of snapping the weak link during the cast is not required.... a gentle lob is all that is required.
 A slice of mackerel or squid, or a raw prawn on a size 1 or 1/0 hook will attract the dogfish and bullhuss.... although neither species can be said to be fussy eaters, they will generally take any bait offered.
 Use a soft wire hook such as the Mustad Nordic Bend and it will bend out of a snag but be sufficiently strong to hold the fish.
 In summer it can be worthwhile float fishing here for gar, mackerel, bass or mullet.

-There are two tackle shops nearby, Potters and West Bay Angling Centre, plenty of fast food kiosks, cafés and shops.
+There is a tackle shop nearby, West Bay Angling Centre, plenty of fast food kiosks, cafés and shops.
 Toilets are near the café on East Beach and at the rear of the harbour-masters office, ( across the harbour from the sluice gates where the river enters the harbour ) .
 Car parking is expensive and short-term near the harbour, best use the long term car park that adjoins East Beach or the even cheaper area opposite at the old station yard.

 There is free parking on the Prom and in the harbour-side car park after 6pm.